roscroft/destiny-gotg/README.md

 Repo for clan leaderboard, database, and discord bot.

 To use clan leaderboard:
-1. Need to create empty folders Clan, Users, and Stats
-2. Need a valid Bungie.net API token
+1. Need a valid Bungie.net API token
-3. Need sqlite installed
+2. Need sqlite installed

 To use Discord bot:
 1. Need a valid Discord bot token and a server authenticated for the bot